Universal TV (Australian TV channel): History

 The channel was added to Austar in April 1999.

-On 1 July 2010 the Hallmark Channel rebranded as the Universal Channel.
+On 1 July 2010, the Hallmark Channel rebranded as the Universal Channel.
 This rebrand saw the slogan In every life there is drama replaced with Characters Welcome as well as the channel converting from 4:3 aspect ratio to 16:9 widescreen picture format.
 It brought the introduction of new series, including two Australian premiere series, as well as returning to first seasons of almost all programs already aired.

 On 1 February 2015, Universal Channel launched on Australian IPTV service Fetch TV.

 2014 channel rebranding

-On 1 January 2014 the Universal Channel rebranded itself alongside other transformations to the Foxtel platform.
-Among the changes under the rebrand included the channel aligning itself with the international logo and slogan 100% Characters, launching Australian premiere series The Michael J. Fox Show, The Night Shift and the US adaptation of Rake and inherited series from the closure of TV1 including 30 Rock, Covert Affairs, Suits, Law & Order: SVU and Law & Order: CI.
+On 1 January 2014, the Universal Channel rebranded itself alongside other transformations to the Foxtel platform.
+Among the changes under the rebrand included the channel aligning itself with the international logo and slogan 100% Characters, launching Australian premiere series The Michael J. Fox Show, The Night Shift and the American adaptation of Rake and inherited series from the closure of TV1 including 30 Rock, Covert Affairs, Suits, Law & Order: Special Victims Unit and Law & Order: Criminal Intent.
 In addition to the closure of TV1, this influx of programming was attributed to the end of the output agreement between NBCUniversal and Seven Network in mid 2013, allowing for more programming opportunities for Universal Channel.

 Additionally, Universal Channel moved to the basic tier of the Foxtel platform, as opposed to its previous placement in a premium package, allowing all subscribers to access the channel.
 Also, a two-hour timeshift channel launched on channel 162.

 As for the films broadcast on the channel, the channel not only airs films from Universal Pictures, but also airs films from other distributors such as Paramount Pictures, DreamWorks Pictures, and Miramax Films.

 Universal Channel HD

 On 3 November 2014, Universal Channel launched a HD simulcast on Foxtel.
 In addition, it moved from channel 116 to channel 112 and Universal Channel + 2 moved from channel 162 to channel 155.

+On 14 February 2017, Universal Channel was made available in HD for Fetch TV customers.

 On 1 June 2018, Universal Channel became Universal TV.